Dates will be announced during the Spring!

 de with the residents through play, love and care.

 And over the years a desire to deepen those connections arose and became more concrete in 2014, when for the first time, in addition to the clown visits, we brought teachers to offer free daily workshops to the people in La Carpio throughout the week of the clown trip.
-For three years now, children, teenagers and women have engaged storytelling, percussions, clowning and theater, and at the end of the program have performed in front of the community and the clowns, in an exchange of creativity, stories and care that made all the ones involved dream bigger.
+Children, teenagers and women have engaged storytelling, percussions, clowning and theater, and at the end of the program have performed in front of the community and the clowns, in an exchange of creativity, stories and care that made all the ones involved dream bigger.

 Here is how one of the experiences was described by Gail Nystrom, founder of the Costa Rican Humanitarian Foundation (www.crhf.org), our extraordinary link to La Carpio throughout all these years: